BilboBackend/AudioConverter/README.md

 ### Audio bit converter

-This is a tool for converting 24bit WAV files to 16bit WAV using the Rust crate Hound.
+This is a tool for converting 24bit WAV files to 16bit WAV using dithering.